Nino Paid: Career

-At 22, Nino dropped his debut single, "Pain & Possibilities," on August 25, 2023, which gained traction on the social news website Reddit.
+At 22, Nino dropped his debut single, Pain & Possibilities, on August 25, 2023, which gained traction on the social news website Reddit.
 It also marked the moment he decided to take music seriously.
 He signed a distribution deal with Signal Records, a joint venture with Columbia Records and an imprint label of Sony Music, and released his first studio album, Can't Go Bacc, on April 4, 2024.
 This followed by a slew of standalone singles being digitally released.

 His sophomore album, Love Me as I Am, was released on February 4, 2025, which was described as autobiographical and personal.
 He embarked on a mini four-date promotional tour later that year in April.
 He was announced as part of the lineup for Lyrical Lemonade's 2025 Summer Smash, performing on Day 2 of the event.

 In June 2025, Nino Paid was named as one of the 12 artists on that year's XXL Freshman List.
+He opened for Jessie Murph on her Worldwide Hysteria Tour in 2025.

+On August 4, 2026, Nino Paid released his third album, Somewhere Over The Rainbow.
+He is scheduled to embark on the Somewhere Over The Rainbow Tour in support of the album, which begins on August 26, 2026 in Minneapolis and concludes on September 19, 2026 in Phoenix.

 Personal life

-Nino Paid was arrested on Thursday, July 24th, 2025 in Maryland on charges of vehicle theft.
-He was released the next day, Friday, July 25th, on his own recognizance, according to XXL Magazine.
+Nino Paid was arrested on Thursday, July 24, 2025, in Maryland on charges of vehicle theft.
+He was released the next day, Friday, July 25, on his own recognizance, according to XXL Magazine.
+Nino Paid was arrested again in Detroit during his Somewhere Over The Rainbow tour in September 2026.
+He was arrested in connection with the armed robbery and killing of Keion Borders in an Atlanta condo.
+He faces charges of murder, armed robbery, and aggravated assault.
+Detroit Police have not released an official statement.